concord-consortium/teaching-teamwork/json-file-formats.md

 ```
 {
   "name": "Single XOR",                    # this is displayed at the top of the page
+  "notes": "Set bus port E to be A XOR B", # if present this is displayed under the name.
+HTML is allowed here.
   "interface": {
     "showPinColors": true,                 # show red/blue pin colors that denote voltage levels
     "showBusColors": true,                 # show red/blus connector colors on bus that denote voltage levels